SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 You write an instance method within the opening and closing braces of the type it belongs to.
 An instance method has implicit access to all other instance methods and properties of that type.
 An instance method can be called only on a specific instance of the type it belongs to.
-It cannot be called in isolation without an existing instance.
+It can't be called in isolation without an existing instance.

 Here's an example that defines a simple ``Counter`` class, which can be used to count the number of times an action occurs: